tscircuit/winterspec/docs/global-route-config.md

 # Global route config

-Every EdgeSpec project has a global wrapper defined in a file often called `with-edge-spec.ts`.
+Every WinterSpec project has a global wrapper defined in a file often called `with-winter-spec.ts`.
 This defines things like:

 - Authentication methods
 - Global middleware